JuliaPDE/SurveyofPDEPackages/README.md

 This package provides thin wrappers for PETSc, as well as a few convenience functions that take advantage of multiple dispatch.

 ### https://github.com/ranocha/PositiveFactorizations.jl

+PositiveFactorizations is a package for computing a positive definite matrix decomposition (factorization) from an arbitrary symmetric input.
+The motivating application is optimization.

 ### [https://github.com/JuliaDiff/FiniteDiff.jl](https://github.com/JuliaDiff/FiniteDiff.jl)